MajorZiploc/powershell_scaffolder/README.md

 # Powershell Module Scaffolder

-## Depends on powershell 5.1 (the default windows powershell on most systems)
+## Compatible with powershell core and powershell 5.1 (the default windows powershell on most systems)

-## Cloning
+## Install
-Clone this repository into a modules path.

-Check the list of potential module path folders with:
-> $env:PSModulePath -replace ";", "`n"

-I typically store them in the directory that is a distant descendant under my Documents folder

-All powershell scripts and modules should be stored in the script and module paths recommended by powershell for most convenience.
+> Install-Module -Name powershell_scaffolder -Scope CurrentUser -Force

 ## Scaffolding a project/module/script using this module
 Check available modules on your PC to see if this project is in the listing:

 > Get-Module -ListAvailable -Name powershell_scaffolder

 Output of this command should be similar to:

->  Directory: C:\Users\you\OneDrive\Documents\WindowsPowerShell\Modules
+>  Directory: C:\Users\you\Documents\WindowsPowerShell\Modules

 ` ModuleType Version    Name                                ExportedCommands `